-I strongly support efforts to diversity science.
+I strongly support efforts to increase diversity in science.
 I am a member of SACNAS and a fellow in the CSU Faculty Institute for Inclusive Excellence.

 Bell, G. E., Sanchez-Pescador, R., Laybourn, P. J., and Najarian, R. C. "Exon duplication and divergence in the human preproglucagon gene," Nature 304, 368-371 (1983).